Azure-Samples/azure-python-labs/2-Finding-Faces-With-Python-And-Azure-Cognitive-Services/README.md

-# Detecting Emotion wiht Azure Cognitive Services
+# Detecting Emotion with Azure Cognitive Services

 To start the lab, run the command:

 ``` powershell
 jupyter notebook DetectingEmotionWithAzureCognitiveServices.ipynb